 You then have another blood test around 30 minutes later.
 The radioactivity leaves your body very quickly and it will not make you feel unwell.

 Other blood tests

 As well as blood tests to check your general health, you may have blood tests to check:

 - the levels of iron and vitamin B12 in your blood

-- whether you make too much of a hormone called erythropoietin that encourages red blood cells to be made
+- whether you make too much of a hormone called erythropoietin, which encourages red blood cells to be made.

 Waiting for test results can be a difficult time.
-It may help to talk to your family, friends or specialist nurse.
+It may help to talk to your family mermbers, friends or your clinical nurse specialist.

 - your age

 - your number of blood cells